-v Change of social insurance contributions
+ii Change of social insurance contributions

-Changes in Russian law concerning social insurance contributions also entered into force as of 1 January 2015.
-According to these changes the threshold (the maximum annual base for the payment of social contributions in respect of one employee) will be different for the various funds: for the Pension fund, 711,000 roubles; for the Social Security fund, 670,000 roubles.
-The threshold for contributions to the Federal Compulsory Medical Insurance fund will be repealed.
-As a result, the system of contributions will be the following:
+From January 2016 amounts of the threshold (the maximum annual base for the payment of social contributions in respect of one employee) will be different for the various funds: for the pension fund, 796,000 roubles; for the social security fund, 718,000 roubles.
+The threshold for contributions to the federal compulsory medical insurance fund will remain unchanged.